 About: Tyler is an entrepreneur and investor based in Atlanta, GA.
 Previously he lived in Palo Alto, CA and was Co-Founder and COO of ThinAir Labs, a Y Combinator-backed data security startup.
 Prior to founding ThinAir, Tyler served as Chief of Staff & Head of Corporate Development at Palantir Technologies, a leading Silicon Valley technology company.
 At Palantir, Tyler was broadly responsible for scaling the operations of the business.
 During his 6 year tenure, he built and led human resources, recruiting, corporate development, internal technology, and a variety of smaller business units.
 Prior to joining Palantir in 2009, Tyler lived in New York City and worked in the fields of private equity and investment banking, having begun his career at J.P Morgan.
 He serves on the board of The Level Playing Field Institute and is a graduate of the University of Virginia.

-Patents, Trademarks, and Software Licensing
+LEGAL: Patents, Trademarks, Software Licensing

 Company: Founders Legal